October 1, 2020

-The Brelades Bungalow is situated on the highest peak in Penang in Malaysia with beautiful views over Georgetown and its surrounding forest.
-An original heritage house, WEIJENBERG has conceptualized a new extension and renovation with added functionality bringing the building into the 21st century.
+The Brelades Bungalow is situated on the highest peak on the Malaysian island of Penang with beautiful views over Georgetown and its surrounding forest.
+An original heritage house, WEIJENBERG has conceptualized a new extension and renovation with added functionality, bringing the building into the 21st century.

-The original bungalow was built in 1927 in the style of Eastern and Western elements.
-It had adopted characteristics from Malay architectural traditions combined with Colonial architectural style tempered by Chinese manners.
-The character of the building is introvert and private, closing out nature and the sun.
+The original bungalow was built in 1927 with elements from the East and West.
+It had adopted characteristics from Malay architectural traditions and colonial architectural style tempered by Chinese manners.
+The character of the building is introverted and private, closing out nature and the sun.

-Our idea was to take an opposite approach – to turn the building from inside out.
-We wanted to generate contrasting structures which have an unexpected dialog with the existing bungalow, which lead to the creation of an exposed and non-structural exterior opposing a closed and load bearing interior.
-Using this approach we created pavilions connected with the surrounding rainforest allowing for breathtaking, column free views of the surrounding lush greenery.
-In response to the brief three separate pavilions were designed – a reception for guests, a pavilion for family and one for the poolside and relaxation.
+Our idea was to take an opposite approach: to turn the building from the inside out.
+We wanted to generate contrasting structures which have an unexpected dialogue with the existing bungalow, which leads to the creation of an exposed and non-structural exterior opposing a closed and load bearing interior.
+Using this approach we created pavilions that are connected with the surrounding rainforest, giving all breathtaking, column-free views of the surrounding greenery.
+In response to the brief, three separate pavilions were designed: a reception space for guests; a pavilion for the family; and one for the poolside and relaxation.

 Each pavilion has an internal load-bearing concrete core, which smoothly grows over to a cantilevered roof structure.
 The thickness of the suspended concrete roof structure varies, growing from thin roof edges to a bump above the core.
 The external layers of the pavilions comprise thin glass walls and sliding doors.
 Each is cleverly composed of architectural structures beyond the limitations of constructive logic.